Composition No.7: Two horizontal lines

 Perhaps the simplest of Francisca’s linear abstractions is Composition No.7, reflected in the crisp concentration of black and white – each edge is lined in inky black.
-To build she uses a book of mathematical processes, letting the quiet beauty of symbols and numbers form lines.
-Mixing the book’s equations Francisca creates new answers, breaking her numerical lines only with words of continuation – ‘thus’, ‘hence’, ‘therefore’ – and ending with the loaded phrase ‘the sum of all these lines’.
+To build she uses a book of mathematical processes, allowing the quiet beauty of symbols and numbers form lines.
+Mixing the book’s equations Francisca creates new questions, breaking her numerical lines only with words of continuation – ‘thus’, ‘hence’, ‘therefore’ – and ending with the loaded phrase ‘the sum of all these lines’.
 Though the pages of this book are from 1861, the book is still in print – an answer in itself in Francisca’s world of forgotten ephemera.